 The following represents the basic schedule of topics that will be covered during the lectures in the weeks indicated below.
 Reading assignments from the text or from slides/handouts and homework/programming assignments will be provided in class or on Blackboard.

 Week Topic Reading Assignment

-1 Introduction / Syllabus / Simple Unix Ch.
+1 Introduction, simple Unix, C language elements Ch.
 0-1 & online material for UNIX

 "vi" editor, compilation platforms